dotnet/fsharp/docs/release-notes/About.md

 * Correctly handle assembly imports with public key token of 0 length. ([Issue #16359](https://github.com/dotnet/fsharp/issues/16359), [PR #16363](https://github.com/dotnet/fsharp/pull/16363))
 ```

-* If possible, include a link to a language suggestion from  `dotnet/fsharp` use `Language suggestion #number` before the link to the pull request.
+* Optionally, include a link to a language suggestion from  `dotnet/fsharp` use `Language suggestion #number` before the link to the pull request.

 Example: